RuneSchool/RuneSchool.github.io/_posts/2024-4-18-punctuation.md

 ## Capitals

 What stood out to me above however was McCarthy's use of capitals.
-He specifically called out the use of capitals when discussing punctuation.
-I wouldn't normally connect those two concepts, so I asked [Meta.ai](https://www.meta.ai/) to explain how he uses capital letters
+I wouldn't normally connect the concepts of capitals and punctuation, so I asked [Meta.ai](https://www.meta.ai/) to explain how he uses them

 ---
 * No quotation marks: McCarthy often omits quotation marks to indicate dialogue, instead using a space or a line break to separate spoken words from the rest of the text.